H2-data/Midwest_Medicare_Beneficiaries/README.md

 Let's go through and answer each data question using visuals and tables from the report.

-- Which States have the highest demand for Medicare Advantage?
+- **Which States have the highest demand for Medicare Advantage?**

 <img width="1096" height="341" alt="image" src="https://github.com/user-attachments/assets/48018698-f1f1-4020-96e0-acacc17bf933" />

-Based on the dashboard XYZ have the highes demand.
-But we can take this question a step further:

-- Which counties have the highest demand for Medicare Advantage?
-This README is designed to be summative, so I will provide the top 5 counties for the top 5 states:
+- **Which counties have the highest demand for Medicare Advantage?** This README is designed to be summative, so I will provide the top 5 counties for the top 5 states, but all county rankings by stat can be found on the dashboard and in the SQL portion.

+[INSERT IMAGE HERE]

-- **What are the demographic distributions of the midwest and each state?**
+- **What are the demographic distributions of the midwest?**

 <img width="1182" height="310" alt="image" src="https://github.com/user-attachments/assets/0662e1db-4a31-4c54-8f3c-03854f7b9827" />

+- **What are the demographic distributions for each state?** This README is designed to be summative, so I will provide the demographic info for the top 5 states, but all county demographics can be found on the interactive dashboard and in the SQL 'demographics' file, linked below.

 ### **Analyst Recommendations and Comments:**